SerCom-KC/cartoon-network-schedule/next-showings.md

 12:00PM Ben 10 - Double Hex
 03:00PM Adventure Time - City of Thieves; The Witch's Garden
 03:30PM Adventure Time - What is Life?; Ocean of Fear
-04:00PM Craig of the Creek - The Future is Cardboard; Itch to Explore
+04:00PM Craig of the Creek - Itch to Explore; The Future is Cardboard
 04:30PM Craig of the Creek - You're It; The Brood
 05:00PM Cartoon Network Movie -

 ### Sunday, August 5th
-06:00AM Ben 10 - Ye Olde Laser Duel; Ben Again and Again
+06:00AM Ben 10 - Ben Again and Again; Ye Olde Laser Duel
 11:00AM Cartoon Network Special - The Teen Titans Go!
 Hollywood Special
 12:00PM Cartoon Network Movie -
 03:00PM Summer Camp Island - Popular Banana Split; The First Day